-- 4. Improve student drop off and pick up area and research the feasibility of one-way traffic on 36th. - 5.
-Conduct annual training of sites emergency response staff in search and rescue, first aid, CPR and triage. - 6.
-Conduct a review of the last years accident reports to see if any areas on campus are in need of upgrade or repair.
+- 1. Have the buildings painted/numbered to allow for fast identification for responding units. - 2.
+School visitor procedures and processes reviewed for all office staff. - 3.
+Conduct annual training of site emergency response staff in search and rescue, first aid, CPR, triage. - 4.
+Ensure that all new staff is trained in district safety procedures. - 5.
+Conduct a review of the last year's accident reports to see if any areas on campus are in need of upgrade or repair. - 6.
+Review field area conditions to ensure a safe environment for PE activities.